-The policies, procedures, systems and controls adopted by a Relevant Person under AML 4.1.1 must be:
+The policies, procedures, systems and controls adopted by a Relevant Person under AML 4.1.1. must be:

-- (a) proportionate to the nature, scale, complexity and money laundering risks of the activities of the Relevant Person's business; - (b) comprised of, at minimum, organisation of the development and maintenance of the policies, procedures, systems and controls required by AML 4.1.1: - (i) risk management; - (ii) customer identification; - (iii) transaction monitoring and reviewing; - (iv) employees training and awareness programme; - (v) appropriate representation of compliance function in the management; - (vi) adequate screening procedures to ensure high standards when hiring employees; and - (vii) independent audit function to test the system. - (c) approved by its senior management; and - (d) monitored, reviewed and updated regularly.
+- (a) proportionate to the nature, scale, complexity and money laundering risks of the activities of the Relevant Person's business; - (b) comprised of, at minimum, organisation of the development and maintenance of the policies, procedures, systems and controls required by AML 4.1.1.: - (i) appropriate representation of AML compliance function in the managing and organising internal control system on AML matters; - (ii) risk management programme (BURA, CRA); - (iii) customer identification programme (KYC/CDD; - (iv) transaction monitoring and reviewing; - (v) employees training and awareness programme; - (vi) adequate screening procedures to ensure high standards when hiring employees (Know Your Employee); and - (vii) independent audit function to test the system. - (c) approved by its senior management; and - (d) monitored, reviewed and updated regularly.